 I also got in touch with the Talent Development team within G-Research to get some on site advice and presentation practice.
 They heard my talk multiple times and gave me tips on how to make it even better.
 Thank you to Jo and Claire!

 As a speaker for the conference I had the offer of staying in the conference hotel but I was not sure whether I should take it up given I commute into London every day.
-Looking back I am so glad I did because it enabled me to meet so many of the other speakers including drinks with some very recognisable faces.
+Looking back I am so glad I did because it enabled me to meet so many of the other speakers including drinks with the core team.

 It was also a lovely way to start the conference finding a welcome note and gift bag full of snacks from the organisers.
 Definitely made me feel special and really reflects on how well White October Events look after you.
 Another fantastic part of staying close by is that I had a lovely relaxing walk to the venue which was especially great on the morning of my talk.